ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-cloudServices_uploadUrl">cloudServices_uploadUrl</a></td>
 			<td>See {@link module:cloud-services/cloudservices~CloudServicesConfig#uploadUrl `config.cloudServices.uploadUrl`}.
-Check out the {@link features/image-upload comprehensive "Image upload" guide} to learn more.</td>
+Check out the comprehensive {@link features/image-upload Image upload} guide to learn more.</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-codeSnippetGeshi_url">codeSnippetGeshi_url</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-codeSnippet_codeClass">codeSnippet_codeClass</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-codeSnippet_languages">codeSnippet_languages</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-codeSnippet_theme">codeSnippet_theme</a></td>
 			<td>
-				<p>Refer to the {@link features/code-blocks Code block feature} guide to learn more about support for blocks of pre–formatted code in CKEditor 5.</p>
+				<p>Refer to the {@link features/code-blocks Code block} feature guide to learn more about support for blocks of pre–formatted code in CKEditor 5.</p>
 				<p>A plugin adding support for the inline <code>&lt;code&gt;</code> element is included in the {@link features/basic-styles Basic styles} package.<br>
 				Note: The {@link module:basic-styles/code~Code Code feature} is not available by default in any predefined build, but can be enabled in a {@link installation/getting-started/quick-start-other#building-the-editor-from-source custom build} (see the {@link features/basic-styles Basic styles} feature guide).</p>
 			</td>